Under UK employment law, someone is defined as disabled if they have a mental or physical health issue which:

 The following conditions are specifically excluded from being considered impairments under the Equality Act:

 - behaviours including such as a tendency to set fires, steal or a tendency towards violence or sexual abuse of others, exhibitionism, voyeurism.

 If you discover that an employee has a disability that is having an impact on them at work you must discuss with them whether there are any reasonable adjustments that you can put in place to assist them in carrying out their job and if necessary seek medical advice on what you can do to assist.

 What counts as a reasonable adjustment?

-There are many ways that you can make a reasonable adjustment for an employee, depending on the type or severity of their disability.
+There are many ways that you can make a reasonable adjustment for an employee, depending on the type or severity of their disability, including:

 The size of your business will be taken into account when determining how reasonable an adjustment is.
 Larger businesses would be expected to be able to do much more for disabled staff, including things that a small business couldn’t realistically afford to do while trying to run a viable business.

 Even if you don’t make reasonable adjustments, you need to be ready with evidence to prove that you’ve taken them into consideration.
 This can help you to demonstrate your business’ justification for not making adjustments.

 Disability discrimination at work can be both direct and indirect.